Brightspace/Desire2Learn Integration

 Step 3.
 Go to “Manage Tool Providers” (3) and select “New Tool Provider” (4).

 Step 5.
-Add your Key (9), type in a name for the external tool (10), and check off "Allow users to use this tool provider" (11).
-Please make sure that all the options under Security Settings are also selected.
-Click on "Save and Close" (12) and now you should be able to add Mindomo to your course.
+Add your Key (9), type in a name for the external tool (10), and check “Allow users to use this tool provider” (11).
+Ensure all options under Security Settings are also selected.
+Click “Save and Close” (12).
+You should now be able to add Mindomo to your course.

 Working with Mindomo